devldavydov/howtovpn/openvpn/README.md

 1. Install openvpn and easy-rsa:\
 `apt install openvpn easy-rsa`.
-2. Use script `init_server.sh` to setup PKI and generate server configuration.\
+2. Use script `init_server.sh` to setup PKI and generate server configuration (run from this directory).\
 Supply openvpn server name as script argument.\
 Server config in script can be updated from installation example:\
 `/usr/share/doc/openvpn/examples/sample-config-files/server.conf`.